 So there’s the calorie deficit part of fat loss, which usually isn’t very difficult for us.
 That’s the part that gets your weight moving down.
 Weight loss, of course, isn’t synonymous with fat loss.

-For guys like us it’s the muscle maintenance part that’s the tricky part.
+For guys like us, it’s the muscle maintenance part that’s the tricky part.
 When losing weight our bodies can get energy from stored fat or by breaking down muscle mass.
-So for us guys who also care about how much muscle we have, driving ourselves into a calorie deficit via cardio can be counterproductive, as it doesn’t protect us against muscle loss.
+So for us skinny guys who also care about how much muscle we have, driving ourselves into a calorie deficit via cardio can be counterproductive, as it doesn’t protect us against muscle loss.
 A bigger calorie deficit via cardio will just increase the chances of us shedding muscle along with the fat.
 That’s where strength training comes in.
-Strength training, if you’re trying to keep your muscle around, is pretty damn near necessary when trying to lose fat.

 Let’s look at a study.

 First, the simplest option: dieting.
 The participants who ate at a controlled calorie deficit dropped 21.1 pounds over 3 months.
 14.6 of that was fat and 6.5 pounds of that was muscle.
 That’s quite lot of muscle loss!